alfadelta10010/SystemVerilog-Playground/traffic_light/README.md

 | S2 | Farm road Green / Highway Red |
 | S3 | Farm road Yellow / Highway Red |

-- Design a Mealy FSM for the traffic light controller
+- Design a Mealy FSM for the traffic light controller.
-- Write a test bench and verify the FSM
+- Write a test bench and verify the FSM.
+- Upload the code to this folder.